Recruitment

 DO I HAVE TO BE ENROLLED?

-Undergraduate UC Berkeley students who are not enrolled and are taking a gap year/semester are eligible to apply for Spring 2024.
+Undergraduate UC Berkeley students who are not enrolled and are taking a gap year/semester are eligible to apply.

 DO I HAVE TO BE A DESIGN-RELATED MAJOR?